relseykichards/final-project/README.md

 Jessica Ferraro

-Using Python, machine learning, sklearn, pandas, and plotly, our team is attempting to predict the zodiac signs of OK Cupid users.
+Using Python, machine learning, sklearn, pandas, and Tableau, our team is predicting wine type (red, white, other), price, and points and visualizing the data and results.

 Steps:

 1. Preprocess Data:
      i.
-Clean data (looking out for null values) ii.
-Classify certain text columns as numeric / dummy encoding
+Clean data (looking out for null values, outliers) ii.
+Classify certain text columns as numeric / dummy encoding (one-hot-encoding the top 10 provinces of origin, for example)
-2. Test several different machine learning models to predict zodiac signs based on several factors in the OK Cupid profiles e.g. logistic regression, PCA, multi-label classification, k-means, etc.
+2. Test several different machine learning models to predict price, points, and/or wine type based on the available information on each wine e.g. linear regression, PCA, multi-label classification, neural networks, etc.
-   Which factors are common amongst each sign?
+   Which factors are driving the price?
+Which factors are driving points?
+How can we predict wine type?
-3. Plot visualizations to summarize test and training data results
+3. Plot visualizations to summarize test and training data results, create visualizations of total dataset

-Link to dataset: https://www.kaggle.com/code/thuggy/ok-cupid-find-your-perfect-match/input?select=okcupid_profiles.csv
+Link to dataset: https://www.kaggle.com/code/thuggy/ok-cupid-find-your-perfect-match/input?select=okcupid_profiles.csv Link to Tableau report: https://public.tableau.com/app/profile/jessica.ferraro/viz/Wine_16917203318780/Top10?publish=yes